Q: What is Masterworks?

 Q. Who is eligible to participate in Masterworks?

-A: Masterworks 2019 is open to graduates who received their SM or MEng degrees after June 2018, or expect to receive them in June 2019.
+A: Masterworks 2020 is open to graduates who received their SM or MEng degrees on dates to be specified for each year's event.

 Q: Where and when do I sign up?
 When is the deadline to upload my presentation?

 A: This information, with a link to the Masterworks registration site, will be available here and on the Masterworks home page about 3-4 months before the event.